 Will Instagram Do This Again?

-The accounts and creators who will grow consistently on Instagram after this are the ones focused on real engagement: genuine content, consistent posting, community interaction.
-That’s how it’s always worked.
+The accounts that will grow consistently on Instagram after this are the ones focused on real engagement: genuine content, consistent posting, real community interaction.
+That’s how it has always worked.
 The purge just makes the signal cleaner.

 The Bottom Line